-- In Ghosts And Goblins, Arthur's default weapon is a jousting lance that he throws like a javelin.
+- In Ghosts 'n Goblins, Arthur's default weapon is a jousting lance that he throws like a javelin.
 He even uses an overhead grip to do so.

 - Mabinogi has Lance weapons, which have an annoying minimum attack range but compensate with high damage and the ability to reduce an opponent's damage resistance.
 Giants can pair them with a shield but humans must two-hand them and Elves cannot use them due to their weight.

-- Azai Nagamasa from the Samurai Warriors series started out using a normal lance but this was switched to a jousting lance for his debut as a playable character in the sequel to emphasize his dedication as a Knight in Shining Armor for his wife Oichi.
+- Azai Nagamasa from the Samurai Warriors series started out using a yari spear but this was switched to a jousting lance for his debut as a playable character in the sequel to emphasize his dedication as a Knight in Shining Armor for his wife Oichi.
 He wields the weapon on horseback as well as on foot.

 - The Argent Tournament in World of Warcraft allows players to equip these and fight in mounted duels.